 - Anyone driving your vehicle and not insured under another policy

 In general, you should include everyone in your household as a listed driver so that they can be covered by your car insurance.

 Unrelated Drivers Living in Your Household

-One of the trickiest elements is figuring out whether an unrelated driver living in your household needs to be listed on your car insurance policy.
+One of the trickiest elements is figuring out whether an unrelated driver living in your household—a roommate, for example—needs to be listed on your car insurance policy.
 It really depends on your insurance carrier.
-Some carriers want every licensed driver in your household either listed or excluded from the policy.
-While others extend coverage as long as the driver has his or her own car insurance policy.
+Some carriers want every licensed driver in your home either listed or excluded from the policy.
+Others extend coverage as long as that driver has his or her own car insurance policy.